geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-14/meeting-transcript.md

 Yeah, the main reason I want to understand this is I just want to implement it.
 Otherwise Nemo or make out from is very hard to use because we are running let's.
 Then a media machine and it pretty much just assume a lot of.
 And then stuff that we need to mark so the code we're on.
 That's annoying.
 Yeah, we don't probably don't let.
 So yeah, we'll get back to this later.
 Or I don't know if someone is more.
 Knowledge.
 I want to help.
 Oh, so we're.

 ##### **Geohot** [[00:10:00](https://www.youtube.com/watch?v=7hyHb7LBF9M&t=600)]
 Anyway, you know, overall I'm you know just think of through the whole AMD contract.
 I think I think we're in a pretty good place if you could get the stuff training.
 It's really only two kernels that I have to make fast.
-I have to make the gem fast and I have to make the flash attention fast.
+I have to make the GEMM fast and I have to make the flash attention fast.

 ##### **Chenyu** [[00:10:17](https://www.youtube.com/watch?v=7hyHb7LBF9M&t=617)]
 And we need to make everything.